Lobo (artist)

-Marcio Batista (born 19 November 1973), known professionally as Lobo, is a Brazilian painter of pop art.
-He has painted artworks for personalities such as Luciano Huck, Angélica, Sabrina Sato, and Michel Teló, among others.
-He has also participated in projects together with companies such as Heineken, Mercado Livre, and Viva Schin.
+Marcio Batista (born 19 November 1973), known professionally as Lobo, is a Brazilian pop artist.
+He has produced artworks for public figures including Luciano Huck, Angélica, Sabrina Sato, and Michel Teló, among others.

+Batista has also participated in projects in collaboration with companies such as Heineken, Mercado Livre, and Viva Schin.

 Early life

 Lobo was born on 19 November 1973.
 He began his career in 1991 working at an advertising agency, where he was involved in packaging and labeling and merchandising.
-In his teens, he designed t-shirt art for several brands.
-After spending twelve years working with Publicity, in 2003 Lobo started painting.
+During his teenage years, he designed T-shirt artwork for several brands.

+After twelve years working in advertising, Lobo began painting in 2003.

 Career

-At the beginning of his career, the artist signed as Lobao; later he took Lobo as his stage name.
-He portrayed icons of pop culture, and his paintings evolved over time.
+At the beginning of his career, the artist signed his work as Lobão; he later adopted Lobo as his professional name.
+His work initially focused on icons of popular culture, and his style evolved over time.

-Lobo started painting in 2003 and made his first exhibition at the Piola restaurant in São Paulo.
+Lobo began painting in 2003 and held his first exhibition at the Piola restaurant in São Paulo.

-In 2006, the artist, who still signed as Lobao, accompanied the Rock Band Jota Quest on its tour, Até Onde Vai, with an exhibition of works that depict music, clips and scenes from the Minas Gerais band.
+In 2006, while still signing as Lobão, he accompanied the rock band Jota Quest on its Até Onde Vai tour, presenting an exhibition of works depicting music, video clips, and scenes associated with the band from Minas Gerais.

-In 2008, the Brazilian version of Rolling Stone celebrated two years of activities in the country, with a party with the theme "Attitude that changes the world".
-To illustrate the theme, the magazine invited Lobo, who made an exhibition where he portrayed covers of the magazine and people who changed the world, such as Ayrton Senna, Elvis Presley, Paulo Coelho, and Bob Marley among others.
+In 2008, the Brazilian edition of Rolling Stone marked its second anniversary with an event themed "Attitude that changes the world".
+Lobo was invited to create an exhibition portraying magazine covers and figures considered influential, including Ayrton Senna, Elvis Presley, Paulo Coelho, and Bob Marley.

-In 2009 Lobo took part in an exhibition at Casa Cor São Paulo, he contributed to the project with two canvases inspired by Burle Marx's work.
+In 2009, Lobo participated in an exhibition at Casa Cor São Paulo, contributing two canvases inspired by the work of Burle Marx.

-In 2010, he created a mural for the Bookstore of Livraria Saraiva, highlighting the Brazilian writer Clarice Lispector, the poet Pablo Neruda and the writer Jorge Amado.
+In 2010, he created a mural for the Livraria Saraiva bookstore, highlighting Brazilian writer Clarice Lispector, poet Pablo Neruda, and writer Jorge Amado.